Graduate Psychology Program

 Students who receive no credit evaluations in two or more preclinical courses may be dismissed from the program.

 ISSUES FOR BOTH MAP AND MPIC

 Some students are admitted to the MAP Program provisionally.
 The student’s letter of acceptance states the reason(s) for the provision.
 All provisions must be satisfied by the end of the first quarter in order to receive full acceptance.
-The provision is cleared when all relevant materials have been submitted to the Office of the Registrar.
+The provision may be cleared when all relevant materials have been submitted to the Office of the Registrar.

 Occasionally a student is admitted to the program with the provision that all first quarter work must be completely satisfactory (i.e., no Incompletes and no “Credit not Awarded” for first-quarter classes).
-A student with this provision cannot register for the second quarter until the faculty advisor has spoken to the student’s instructors and approved the student for Registration.
+A student with this provision cannot register for the second quarter until a faculty advisor has spoken to the student’s instructors and approved the student for Registration.
 This means that the student must normally wait until Late Registration to enroll.

 Evaluation of Potential and Suitability

 From the moment students apply to the program they are being evaluated as to their potential for the program and suitability for the profession.
 This evaluation includes academic, clinical, ethical and interpersonal domains.
 While only faculty have input on academic and clinical evaluations, Antioch staff and administrators have input on the ethical and interpersonal domains.
 A pattern that establishes a deficiency in one or more of these domains may result in students being asked to do remedial work, reduce their load to half time (and/or delay taking certain clinical courses) or, in the worst case, leave the program, for a time or permanently.

 Declaration of Program Form